robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 .red[Unless] the cats have an alternate food supply (mice in the room)
 * .green[C1.1.1.1.2] There are no mice in the room
 * .blue[E1.1.1.1.2 Month old exterminator report for rodents]

 ---
+class: middle
+# Argument and Evidence
+* Without argument, evidence is irrelevant.
+* Without evidence the argument is not substantiated.

+---